rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ## It has 17 fields
 ```

-Because the United States has such a large spread of territory around the world, it is necessary to set limits for the maps.
+Because the United States has such a large spread of territory and protectorates around the world, it is necessary to set limits for the maps.
 In this case, we will be using maps for the Continental U.S. (CONUS), Alaska, and Hawaii.
 The limits chosen for this exercise are listed below.

 ```r